optimove-tech/Optimove-SDK-Unity/README.md

 10. paste NotificationService.m contents (copy from docs)
 11. Add App Groups capability to the extension target.
 Set group to `group.{bundleId}.optimove`
 12. Switch to New Build System in File -> Project Settings -> Build System (likely already on).
 This is necessary to use xcframeworks.
-13. Add `OptimoveSDK.xcframework` and `OptimoveSDKCore.xcframework` from UnitySDK to UnityFramework target (drag under frameworks, copy files).
+13. Add `OptimoveSDK.xcframework` and `OptimoveSDKCore.xcframework` to UnityFramework target (drag under frameworks, copy files).
 Select `Do Not Embed` option.
-Same way add `OptimoveNotificationServiceExtension.xcframework` from UnitySDK to the extension target.
+Same way add `OptimoveNotificationServiceExtension.xcframework` to the extension target.
 This is equivalent to adding the xcframeworks to `Link Binary With Libraries` section in `Build phases`.
 14. Add `OptimoveSDK.xcframework`, `OptimoveSDKCore.xcframework` and `OptimoveNotificationServiceExtension.xcframework` from UnitySDK to the application target.
 Select `Embed and sign` option.
 This is equivalent to adding the xcframeworks to `Link Binary With Libraries` and `Embed Frameworks` sections in `Build phases`.
 Simulator builds (as chosen in unity) don't have general tab, add frameworks in Build phases.

 # License

-Optimove SDK for Unity is available under the [MIT license](LICENSE).
+Optimove SDK for Unity is available under the [MIT license](LICENSE.md).